rxxsta/25daysofchristmas/challenges/day17_Brute-Forcing-With-Hydra.md

 ## Challenge 1: Using Hydra to brute force Molly's web password

-THIS WILL TAK A LONG TIME, I THINK 900k-1MIL ATTEMPTS DO THE SSH CHALLENGE FIRST THEN THIS
+THIS WILL TAKE A LONG TIME, I THINK 900k-1MIL ATTEMPTS DO THE SSH CHALLENGE FIRST THEN THIS

 You can see what method is being used in the source code.\